JimLynchCodes/Plug-N-Play-Twitter-Engager/README.md

 ## How It Works

-- Step 1 - Plug in your credentials.

-- Step 2 - Run the twitter engager script which:
+The script should do this:

-  This script pulls 100 latest original tweets matching the keywords (excluding retweets) and randomly selects on you haven't already liked, and on behalf on the account whose creds were provided:
+  Pull 100 latest original tweets matching the keywords (excluding retweets),

+  then randomly select one that hasn't already been liked,

+  and on behalf on the account whose creds were provided:
   - likes the tweet.
   - retweets the tweet (with no comment).
   - follows the user who created the tweet.

+### - Step 1 - Plug in Your Credentials.

+### - Step 2 - Run the Twitter Engager

-- Step 3 (Optional) - Schedule as a cron job.
+### - Step 3 (Optional) - Schedule as a Cron Job.

 <br/>

 # Usage Guide

-## Step 1 - Plug in your credentials.
+## Step 1 - Plug in Your Credentials.

 - ### Get Credentials From Twitter
   First, you'll need to create an app here: https://developer.twitter.com/